Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 1. Pmax (Maximum Power)

 • What it is: The rated wattage of the panel (e.g., 400W).
+This is the headline number used to sell the panel.

-2. Voc (Open Circuit Voltage) - CRITICAL
+2. Voc (Open Circuit Voltage) — The Most Critical Metric

-• Danger Zone: Your charge controller has a "Max Input Voltage" limit (e.g., 100V or 150V).
+• The Danger Zone: Every charge controller has a strict "Max Input Voltage" limit (e.g., 100V, 150V, or 250V).
+If you exceed this limit even for a microsecond, you will permanently destroy the controller.

 3. Isc (Short Circuit Current)